THE CUT FLOWER INDUSTRY

 Our take on this is simple:

-- Use British blooms when they are in season
+Try to use British blooms when they are in season

-- Use fair trade blooms when they are not or recommend long lasting designs to our clients.
+Recommend long lasting designs to our clients.

-In summer months we always recommend British blooms and use a number of wonderful growers who help us to create these.
-We are so in awe our our suppliers who put so much time and love into the stems that are grown.
+In summer months we always recommend British blooms first and use a number of wonderful growers who help us to create these.
+We are so in awe of our suppliers who put so much time and love into the stems that are grown.
 We base our mood boards on specific colour palettes and always recommend our clients have a degree of flexibility when it comes to plant varieties.
 We will always ensure the colour ways and overall aesthetics are not affected.
 We are hugely excited to use British blooms and can't wait to see how the British flower industry grows over the next decade.

 We have thought long and hard about our stance on imported blooms.
 The journeys they have made and the carbon footprint of the flowers.
 Whilst we prefer to limit the footprint of our blooms we do also think its fundamental to support and promote sustainable practices in the wider flower industry.
 It is a multi billion dollar industry and imported flowers make up over 90% of the British cut flower industry, most of which come via the Netherlands.
-We think its incredibly important to put pressure on the dutch markets, flora holland and growers in Holland and near the equator to help make this change and promote responsible growing.
+We think its incredibly important to put pressure on the Dutch markets, flora holland and growers in Holland and near the equator to help make this change and promote responsible growing.
 The FSO are leading the way in creating a network of growers, retailers and traders who are meeting social and environmental standards in an easy and accessible format.
-These standards include the working conditions, agro chemical use, climate (reducing Co2 emmissions) and increasing transparency and traceability in the supply chain.
+These standards include the working conditions, agro-chemical use, climate (reducing Co2 emissions) and increasing transparency and traceability in the supply chain.

-OUR COMMITMENT - MAKING OUR DESIGNS
+MAKING OUR DESIGNS

 We use traditional floristry methods inspired by the wonderful Constance Spry!
 Chicken wire, water, Japanese Kenzan frogs and containers that can be repurposed and used for future events.
-Using these methods create beautiful, free flowing designs that hold their shape and last so much better than designs made in oasis
+Using these methods create beautiful, free flowing designs that hold their shape and last so much better than designs made in oasis.

 LONG LASTING DESIGNS

-OUR COMMITMENT - WASTE & WHAT HAPPENS TO THE FLOWERS AFTER AND EVENT
+WASTE & WHAT HAPPENS TO THE FLOWERS AFTER AND EVENT

 What happens to waste after an event is incredibly important to us and something that is often overlooked.
-We want to be transparent with this process and promote the ways this can be more sustainably achieved
+We want to be transparent with this process and promote the ways this can be more sustainably achieved.